Galapagos: Plastic Responsible

 Our support – A key element to ensure long-term environmental awareness of plastic pollution is through education of the young Galapagueños.
 The LATA Foundation support in 2018 will enable the growing membership of the Plastic Responsible club to deliver workshops and activities with at least 9 school groups reaching over 300 children and young people.
 (Activities include the collection of plastic bottle caps from local beaches – over 9,000 were collected in 2017 – which are used to make ‘Caps’ the doll!)
-Our funding will also be used to support a community day (12 May 2018) packed with activities and talks, which follows a 3 day ‘Plastic Free Galapagos’ science workshop hosted by the GCT.
+Our funding will also be used to support community activities and talks during a 4 day ‘Plastic Free Galapagos’ science workshop hosted by the GCT in May 2018.
 Finally, the partnership between GCT and LATA Foundation will extend beyond the Galapagos into the UK through a collaborative campaign to promote plastic responsibility amongst LATA members, whose clients are amongst the individuals who want to see the Galapagos environment thrive into the future.

 Further information – The GCT is the only UK charity working solely for the conservation and sustainable development of the Galapagos Islands.
 For over 20 years they have supported community outreach and sustainable development programmes alongside practical conservation projects with their long-term partners to protect the wildlife of Galapagos.
 One of these partners, GECO, was established in San Cristobal over ten years ago and has close links with the tourism industry, including the Park Guide Association and local hotels.
 GECO have previously delivered successful community engagement projects including recycling initiatives.